akoidan/pychat/CONTRIBUTING.md

 * Add sound/video messages like in telegram
 * Add webrtc peer to peer secure chats (like telegrams)
 * output logs to kibana
-* openrc is not getting killed in docker https://github.com/dockage/alpine-openrc/issues/2
 * Store userOnline in a single list, refactor All channel for online storing
 * Add "last seen" feature and status afk/online/dnd
 * blink icon in title on new message